quantifyearth/yirgacheffe/README.md

 Yirgacheffe is work in progress, so things planned but not supported currently:

-* Dynamic pixel scale adjustment - all raster layers must be provided at the same pixel scale currently
+* Dynamic pixel scale adjustment - all raster layers must be provided at the same pixel scale currently  *NOW IN EXPERIMENTAL TESTING, SEE BELOW*
 * A fold operation
 * CUPY support
 * Dispatching work across multiple CPUs *NOW IN EXPERIMENTAL TESTING, SEE BELOW*